Gadzoox

 Gadzoox Networks, Inc. produced hardware and software for the entry-level storage area network market.
+Products, which included Slingshot switches and Geminix routers, supported SCSI-FCP and focused on allowing servers to communicate with storage devices via FC-AL switches and hubs.

-In 2000, at the peak of the dot-com bubble, the company was valued at $2 billion; however, after filing bankruptcy in 2002, its assets were acquired by Broadcom in 2003 for $5.8 million.
+In 2000, at the peak of the dot-com bubble, the company was valued at $2 billion; however, after filing bankruptcy in 2002, its assets were acquired by Broadcom in 2003 for $5.8 million, a 99.9% decline in value.

 History

 The company was founded in 1996.
+The name Gadzoox was supposed to be temporary but was retained at the urging of investors.

+In July 1999, during the dot-com bubble, the company became a public company via an initial public offering, pricing 3.5 million shares at $21/share.
+Shares closed at $74.81/share on their first day of trading, giving the company a market capitalization of $1.97 billion.

 In March 2000, the company acquired SmartSAN for $23.5 million.

 In June 2000, the company launched Axxess.

-In July 2000, during the dot-com bubble, the company became a public company via an initial public offering.
-Shares were priced at $21 each but soared as high as $87 each on the first day of trading, giving the company a market capitalization of $1.97 billion.

 In August 2000, Bill Sickler, the CEO of the company, and Christine E. Munson, the CFO of the company, resigned after announcing a financial restatement.

+In April 2001, the company launched the Slingshot 4218 switch.

 In January 2002, the company raised $8.9 million in funding.

+Sales declined from $48 million in the fiscal year ended March 2000 to $22 million in the fiscal year ended March 2002.

+In June 2002, Steve Dalton was named CEO.

 In August 2002, the company filed bankruptcy.

 In March 2003, Broadcom acquired the assets of the company for $5.3 million.